Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Background

-\tikzset{observed node/.style={circle,minimum size=1.05cm,fill=gray!30,draw,font=\sffamily \bfseries}, unobserved node/.style={observed node,fill=white} }
+\tikzset{observed node/.style={circle,minimum size=0.8cm,fill=gray!30,draw,font=\sffamily \bfseries}, unobserved node/.style={observed node,fill=white} }

-We use Minorization-Maximization, a generalization of Expectation-Maximization, to locally optimize the cross entropy over factored distributions $q$.
-This is an iterative procedure; the essential step is to go from a factored distribution $q^0$ to a factored distribution $q^1$ with higher cross entropy.
-Typically one initializes $q^0$ randomly, computes $q^1$, then iterates with $q^1$ in place of $q^0$ to convergence.
+We use Minorization-Maximization, a generalization of EM \cite{hl:qrvmma}, to iteratively optimize over $q$.
+Fix a factored distribution $q^0$.
+The essential step is to find a factored distribution $q^1$ with higher cross entropy.
+Jensen's inequality on the logarithm gives: